-All applicable accrued annual and sick time must be exhausted during approved personal leave.
-For example, if an employee is requesting personal leave to care for an ill family member, both annual and sick time will be exhausted.
-If the leave is for training or educational purposes, only annual time will be exhausted.
+All applicable accrued vacation and sick time must be exhausted during approved personal leave.
+For example, if an employee is requesting personal leave to care for an ill family member, both vacation and sick time will be exhausted.
+If the leave is for training or educational purposes, only vacation time will be exhausted.